 • builds socializing skills

 • stimulate memories

 • good feelings rather than failure and frustration

 • caregivers enjoy working with these memory exercise activities

-• These Memory Improving Games are used in Cognitive Therapy for seniors with dementia and elderly with special needs in homes and care centers.
+These Memory Improving Games stimulate memory, mind and emotions.
+They are used in Cognitive Therapy for seniors with dementia and elderly with special needs in homes and care centers.

 Memory Jogging Puzzles and Memory Match Games developed for different stages of Alzheimer’s are Beneficial because “patients use emotional and recognition memory, in addition to their problem solving skills”.
 Mitchell Slutzky, Ph.D., Clinical Geropsychologist, NY

-You should know, 8 years ago, I researched the activities being used for elderly patients in homes and care centers across USA.
+8 years ago, I researched activities being used for Alzheimer’s, dementia and elderly patients in care centers across USA.

 I heard the frustrations activity directors and caregivers were experiencing working with activities that were not adult age appropriate.

 No matter the state, the answers were the same.